Guidelines & FAQs

 Medical assistance or injury during sport

 Participation in sports clubs or teams outside College is difficult, but in some cases special circumstances may apply.
 Written application must be made to the Director of Sport.
 Time off school to attend outside sporting events must be made through the Housemaster and Director of Sport.
-The Executive Principal will make the final decision.
+The Deputy Principal will make the final decision.
 Parents are most welcome to discuss this matter with the Director of Sport.

 Team selection is the prerogative of the coach.
 Boys will be selected primarily according to their ability, within their age group.
 Other factors – such as, dependability and maturity – may be taken into account.
 If students are absent from school on training days, they must contact the coach and inform them of their availability for matches.